970263611/redisx/README.md

 ##### Data query capability

-**Note **:Production startup is not recommended, and port access is not recommended
+Note: Production startup is not recommended, and port access is not recommended

 ```shell
 http://${ip}:${port}/console?command=${command}&type=from/to